anborg/camunda-bpm-dev-docs/spikes/feel-spike.md

 2. Built-in functions cannot be used directly in unary tests
 3. Util date as input cannot be compared with built-in date function (always compares against time zoned date values, i. e.
 Java 8 date time API is used
+4. Joda DateTime (with timezone) cannot be compared anymore (not mapped by Scala FEEL engine)

 ## Migration Guide